The Snowling Queen

 The Snowling Queen Silania in her guise,

-She sought to beguile of me my name,
+Her hope was to beguile of me my name,

 But long have I treated with fairykind,